mctinker/Map-Tasker/README.md

 [] Complete insertion of Python docstrings

-[] If using the GUI and an invalid Project/Profile/Task name is entered, then catch the error in the GUI and not afterwards.

-[] Likewise, if in GUI and the "Cancel" button is used for a single name, then don't use the name entered.
+[] If in GUI and the "Cancel" button is used for a single name, then don't use the name entered. (bug in CustomTinker)